prisma/prisma1/examples/file-api/README.md

 # GraphQL Server File Upload Example

 This example illustrates the implementation of File API with GraphQL Server pattern.
-To better understand how things work, you cal follow along with [this](https://medium.com/@maticzavadlal/graphcool-1-0-examples-series-file-api-3b16b4b8785f) article.
+To better understand how things work, you can follow along with [this](https://medium.com/@maticzavadlal/graphcool-1-0-examples-series-file-api-3b16b4b8785f) article.

 ## Getting Started